-House Bill No. 1215, titled the "Oklahoma Human Trafficking Law," aims to strengthen the legal framework surrounding human trafficking in Oklahoma.
-The bill amends existing laws to update definitions and penalties related to human trafficking, including the addition of terms such as "pimping" and "debt bondage."
-It modifies the penalties for human trafficking offenses, establishing specific prison terms and fines based on the age of the victim, and mandates that individuals convicted of human trafficking for commercial sex register as sex offenders.
-The Department of Corrections is also required to report conviction information to the Federal Bureau of Investigation.
+House Bill No. 1215, known as the "Oklahoma Human Trafficking Law," aims to strengthen the legal framework surrounding human trafficking in Oklahoma.
+The bill amends existing laws to update definitions and penalties related to human trafficking, including the addition of terms such as "pimping" and "victim."
+It modifies the definition of "coercion" to include new forms of intimidation and expands the scope of penalties for offenders.
+Notably, individuals convicted of human trafficking for commercial sex will be required to register as sex offenders, and the Department of Corrections will be mandated to report such convictions to the Federal Bureau of Investigation.

-Key changes in the bill include the removal of life imprisonment as a penalty and the introduction of a maximum sentence of twenty years for general human trafficking and ninety-nine years for trafficking involving minors.
-The bill also clarifies that the consent of a victim does not serve as a defense in trafficking cases and establishes that a lack of knowledge regarding a victim's age is not a valid defense for trafficking minors.
+The bill also establishes that consent from a victim does not serve as a defense against prosecution, and it clarifies that lack of knowledge regarding a victim's age is not a valid defense in cases involving minors.
+The penalties for human trafficking offenses have been adjusted, with specific terms of imprisonment outlined for different circumstances, including harsher penalties for offenses involving minors.
 The act is set to take effect on November 1, 2025.

 House Committee Substitute: 21-748